zarinplus/docs/README.md

 #### Redirect To Offerwall

-Now you should build the URL by replacing `{authority}` with the authority you received from previous step and then redirect to offerwall.
+Now you should build the offerwall's URL by replacing `{authority}` with the authority you received from previous step and then redirect to offerwall.

 Also you must store the authority value for this transaction in your database for next action.